kcakar/Study-Redux/README.md

 * **Debounce**
     Debouncing a function makes sure that you cant call the function too many times.
 This is done by waiting for a given time after the last call of the function and not executing it until then.
 This is necessary for functions with ajax calls. **Do not debounce functions with return values**.
 Change your implementation then.

 ## What you need
 * You need a default state
 * You need a reducer.
 It will update the state.
 It takes two variables.
 State and action.
+* You need to create a constants file where all the action types are stored.
+This makes it typesafe to use them in the code.
 * You need a store.
 A store is where the state is saved.
 You pass the reducer to it.
 * You need a Provider.
 Pass the store to the Provider to make it available in every component.
 * You need to Connect each component you want to access the store using connect function.